nikhilgu99/AI-Maze-Solver/README.md

 ##### To visualize any of the traditional search algorithms, use the -v or --visualize flag:
 ```
-python main.oy -i maze_101.bmp -a dfs -v
+python main.py -i maze_101.bmp -a dfs -v
 ```
 NOTE: This will significantly slow down execution time!

-##### To benchmark the algorithms, run benchmark.py, this will generate and plot automatically:
+##### To benchmark the algorithms, run benchmark.py, this will generate mazes and plot results automatically:
 ```
 python benchmark.py
 ```